ASTER: Natural and Multi-language Unit Test Generation with LLMs: Experiment Setup

-We evaluated \aster against two state-of-the-art unit test generators.
-For Java, we used EvoSuite~\cite{evosuite}, specifically Release~1.2.0.
+3pt \textit{B. Baseline test-generation tools:} We evaluated \aster against two state-of-the-art unit test generators.
+For Java, we used EvoSuite~\cite{evosuite}, specifically Release 1.2.0.
 For Python, we selected CodaMosa and used the latest version from its repository~\cite{codamosa}.
 CodaMosa is built on Pynguin~\cite{lukasczyk2022pynguin}, a search-based test-generation tool, and improves upon it by leveraging LLM-generated test cases to expand the search space on reaching coverage plateaus.
 The available version of CodaMosa works with the deprecated code-davinci-002 model; we, therefore, updated the tool to work with GPT-3.5-turbo-instruct, the recommended replacement model for code-davinci-002~\cite{openai:deprecations}.
+3pt \textit{C. Models:} We selected six models for evaluation, including LLMs of different sizes (ranging from 8B to over 1T parameters), open-source and closed-source LLMs, and LLMs from different model families (GPT~\cite{openaimodels}, Llama-3~\cite{llama3models}, and Granite~\cite{granitecodemodels}), considering general-purpose and code models.
+Table~\ref{tab:models} provide details of the selected models.